forestgrape/coronavirus/2_biological/virion_viability.md

 #### Mechanisms and Rate
 Self decay happens primarily by RNA self decay up to around 45 degrees.
 Above 45 degrees the proteins start loosing functionality.

 The self decay rates are estimated from the settings with the lowest observed decay rates for a given temperature.
-The lowest rates are observed when the samples are either dried out (at relative humidities below the [efflorescent humidity](#efflorescent-humidity) or in favorable solvents (stabilizing media).
+The lowest rates are observed when the samples are either dried out (at relative humidities below the [efflorescence humidity](#efflorescence-humidity) or in favorable solvents (stabilizing media).

 ##### Until about 45 degrees: RNA Self Decay
 The primary self decay mechanism is RNA self decay.
 The rate of the RNA decay is similar across different RNA viruses [to check and cite].